 At Point Defiance Zoo & Aquarium, planning is underway for the new Aquarium and renovations to the Rocky Shores and Polar bear exhibits.
 Each of these projects is made possible by the voters’ approval of a $198 million Metro Parks Tacoma bond issue in 2014, with more than $65 million earmarked for capital improvements at the Zoo.

 Replacement of the Failing North Pacific Aquarium

-The Zoo’s 53-year-old North Pacific Aquarium is failing, weakened by decades of salt-water corrosion, and its life support systems are increasingly fragile.
-The new Pacific Seas Aquariumwill continue the longstanding tradition of highlighting Puget Sound marine life while also showcasing some exciting new species.
+The Zoo’s 55-year-old North Pacific Aquarium wa failing, weakened by decades of salt-water corrosion, its life support systems increasingly fragile.
+The new Pacific Seas Aquarium will continue the longstanding tradition of highlighting Puget Sound marine life while also showcasing some exciting new species.

 Renovation of the Aging Polar Bear Exhibit

 The polar bear exhibit will be renovated to meet rising international standards and expanded with the goal of acquiring additional polar bears in the future.
 Visitors also can expect more up-close viewing experiences.

 Improvements to the Aging Rocky Shores Exhibit